KokkinosThanos/The-Solar-System/README.md

 Mysql, Express.js, Apollo-Server, GraphQL

+This application is dockerised
-As you run this application visit https://solar-system.kokkinos-thanos.com/graphql for the GraphQL playground
+You also can check the GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql